eliotsykes/dan-todo/GUIDE.md

 ### Block all routes by default

-You're going to setup Simple Auth so it all routes will default to being viewable only by logged-in users.
+You're going to setup Simple Auth so routes will default to being viewable only by logged-in users.

 For a route to be viewable by an anonymous user, you will have to explicitly configure that route to be publicly viewable.

 By choosing this default it means if we introduce a new route to the app, its harder for us to accidentally expose that route to anonymous users.
 To make a route publicly accessible, you'll have to take deliberate steps to expose that route to anonymous visitors.